 Drop the Disorder

 Edited by Jo Watson

 This book brings together activists, survivors and professionals to debate psychiatric diagnosis.
 It explores why and how psychiatric diagnoses hold such power and what the alternatives are.
 It brings together many stories and messages in the struggle to challenge diagnosing distress, often rooted in social adversity, as mental illness.

 "The good thing about reading a book is that you can go back to it time and time again.
-Some of these books I have read a couple of times, when I have needed to think about different issues in my family at different times" Local Services for Parents / Carers There is a lot we can do to develop family resilience.
+Some of these books I have read a couple of times, when I have needed to think about different issues in my family at different times"

+Local Services for Parents / Carers

+There is a lot we can do to develop family resilience.
 We can look at how we can support our children's mental health, and develop ways to help us all manage.
 There may be support we can get from family, friends and other support networks.
 Sometimes, however, we just need a bit more extra support.
 There is lots of really good support available in the community, and it doesn't always have to be specific mental health support that helps our families' mental health - being involved in community action, community networks and activities can have a really positive impact on how we feel (and covers lots of resilient moves from the Resilience Framework).
-Here is information about all the organisations in Blackpool, Fylde and Wyre that could support you and your family.
-We have included those that you can mainly self-refer to and which are free of charge: First of all, if you are at all worried about the safety of any of your family, it is important that you seek help:
+We have created the next few pages so you can make notes about all the organisations in your local area that could support you and your family - we particularly recommend noting information about organisations to which people can self-refer and that are free of charge: